Founding Partners of World Migratory Bird Day

 Sponsors of World Migratory Bird Day

-This global initiative has been made possible by the generous contribution from the German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB).
-The Convention on Migratory Species (CMS) and the African-Eurasian Migratory Waterbird Agreement (AEWA) acknowledge this kind contribution with deep gratitude.
+This global initiative has been made possible by the generous contribution from the German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB), the CMS Raptors MoU and the Government of Finland.
+The Convention on Migratory Species (CMS) and the African-Eurasian Migratory Waterbird Agreement (AEWA) acknowledge these kind contributions with deep gratitude.

 Become a Sponsor or Partner of World Migratory Bird Day